One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Portuguese azulejos tiles

-We passed several churches and old buildings with uncountable different patterns of Portuguese azulejos…
+We passed several churches and old buildings with countless different patterns of Portuguese azulejos.

-Local women were hanging laundry to dry while men were sitting on a bench in front of their houses watching an occasional tourist with just as much interest as we were watching them…
+Local women were hanging laundry to dry, while men sat on benches watching the occasional tourist with just as much interest as we were watching them…

 Exploring Alfama district in Lisbon with kids